 Problem Overview

-The goals: Help users get started quickly and find the right buyer or selling route (buyout, consignment, C2C marketplace, or donation) to clear items on time with minimal effort.
+Help users get started quickly and find the right buyer or selling route (buyout, consignment, C2C marketplace, or donation) to clear items on time with minimal effort.

 User research